We provide a host of

 job_id

-The unique ID of the Job within the organization.
+The external ID of the Job within the organization.

 status